 Peace's Jan-ken-pon is a really good examples of this.
 The sign changes every episode.

-Crash into Hello: Miyuki is very Genre Savvy and excited to experience this trope.
-In the first scene of the first episode, she is Late for School and sees a corner; she thinks about this trope, goes full speed into the corner to encounter no one, laments about it for a second, then turns around for a Mentor Mascot in the face.
+Crash-Into Hello: Miyuki is very Genre Savvy and excited to experience this trope.
+In the first scene of the first episode, she is Late for School and sees a corner; she thinks about this trope, goes full speed into the corner to encounter no one, laments about it for a second, then turns around for a Mentor Mascot to the face.

 Episode 47's ending even more so.
 Just when it seems the ultra forms of the cures seems to defeat Pierrot, he absorbs all the darkness monsters he unleashed into himself and becomes as big as BLACKHOLE!